X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Method

+As depicted in the top row of \Cref{fig:MLLM_pipeline}, the MFA module consists of three sequential stages: \textbf{feature-related question generation, assessment, and ranking}.
+Each stage plays a crucial role in identifying and prioritizing forgery-related features.

-\textbf{Step 1: Question Generation.} For each candidate forgery-related feature, we formulate a corresponding interrogative statement.
-For instance, the feature ``\textit{blurry}" is transformed into the question ``\textit{Is the image blurry?}".
-Recognizing that the candidate features are not pre-specified by developers, we employ a Large Language Model (LLM), \ie, GPT-4o, to automatically generate a comprehensive list of $N_q$ questions, denoted as \( Q_i^k \) for \( k \in \{1, \dots, N_q\} \).
-These questions target key forgery indicators, including but not limited to lighting anomalies, unnatural facial expressions, and mismatched textures, which are critical for identifying deepfakes.
+\textit{Step 1: Feature-related Question Generation.} For each candidate forgery-related feature, a corresponding question is formulated to assess its presence in an image.
+Given that these features are not predefined, a Large Language Model (LLM), such as GPT-4o, is leveraged to generate a diverse set of $N_f$ questions, denoted as $ F_i $.
+These questions are designed to probe key forgery indicators, including facial inconsistencies, unnatural color, and texture mismatches elements critical for deepfake detection.

-\textbf{Step 2: Question Evaluation.} Referring to Section~\ref{sec3.2}, each generated question is paired with an image from the assessment dataset to form a prompt for constructing the fine-tuning dataset.
-The model responds with a binary output (``yes" or ``no") based on its interpretation of the image in relation to the question.
-These responses are aggregated into a confusion matrix for each question, thereby quantifying the detection capability of the associated forgery-related features.
-Mathematically, for each question \( Q_i^k \) and image \( x_j \), the MLLM produces:
+\textit{Step 2: Model Feature Assessment.} Each generated question is paired with an image from the assessment dataset, forming structured prompts for model inference.
+The Multi-Modal Large Language Model (MLLM) then responds with binary outputs (\texttt{yes} or \texttt{no}), which are aggregated into a confusion matrix to quantify the reliability of each feature.
+Specifically, for an image $ x_j $ and question $ F_i $, where $i$ represents the index of forgery feature-related question, and $j$ represents index of an image, the MLLM produces: